Assistance with Running Your Society

 Links to assist our Affiliate societies with the day to day operations of their organizations.

-- My Society - FGS Radio - My Society is a weekly Internet radio program presented by FGS discussing the issues that confront genealogy societies.
+- My Society - FGS Radio - Archive of the My Society weekly Internet radio program presented by FGS which discussed the issues that confront genealogy societies.

 - Society Management--Now and Into the Future! - A publication from FGS officers David E. Rencher and Edgie E. Donakey on business and society strategies plus tips and tricks for managing your society.